erik33045/crypto-arguments/crypto-is-totally-fine-for-the-world-really.md

 ## Outro

-Thanks for reading this, I'm going to have some things that I'm guessing crypto bros will argue with and my responses.
-I'll talk more about decentralization in another post.
+Thanks for reading this, I'm going to have some things at the that I'm guessing crypto bros will argue with and my responses to those points.
+I'll add more pages with different arguments as I can.

-Please feel free to share or help contribute!!
+Please feel free to share ot people you're arguing with or help contribute!!

 ## Things I'm guessing people will have problems with